v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getglobalvariables-method.md

 ## <a name="parameters"></a>Parametri
  `cVars`
- [in] La lunghezza del buffer a cui punta `pcVars`.
+ [in] The length of the buffer pointed to by `pcVars`.

  `pcVars`
- [out] Un puntatore a un `ULONG32` che riceve le dimensioni del buffer necessaria per contenere le variabili.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the variables.

  `pVars`
- [out] Un buffer che contiene le variabili.
+ [out] A buffer that contains the variables.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche